Joe Biden Pushes Voting Rights Bill On Social Media Amid Rep. John Lewis Funeral

 Per the original legislation, states with histories of voter discrimination were prevented from making changes to their voting laws unless they cleared those changes at the federal level.
 The later 5-4 SCOTUS decision deemed that the portion of the V.R.A. containing the formula for determining which states actually had discriminatory histories and would be subject to federal pre-clearance was outdated and unconstitutional.

-The Lewis Acts seeks to modernize the V.R.A. formula for pre-clearance, as well as require officials to publicly announce all voting changes within 180 days of an election, which would function to ensure that late voting changes do not adversely affect voters.
+The Lewis Act seeks to modernize the V.R.A. formula for pre-clearance, as well as require officials to publicly announce all voting changes within 180 days of an election, which would function to ensure that late voting changes do not adversely affect voters.

 H.R.
 4 further seeks to expand the federal government’s oversight of constituencies where it has been determined that a substantial risk of discrimination at the election-day polls or during early voting periods may exist.